 To test for what types of firms and banks are being targeted by the local officials, I use individual loan information (at firm-bank level) between each firm and bank to explore potential heterogeneity of borrowers and lenders.
 With information on characteristics of borrowing firms and lending banks, I can separate loans into different bins according to borrower and lender types, make distinctions between loans to zombie firms and loans to healthy firms, loans from small local banks and loans from large national banks, and their interactions.
 Specifically, I first divide all loans into two bins: loans to zombie firms and loans to non-zombie firms.
 Then I aggregate the loans in each bin separately to prefecture level to examine what firms are provided with targeted favors.
 I also divide all loans into another two bins: loans from local banks and loans from national banks.
-Similarly, I aggregate the loans in each bin separately to prefecture level to examine what banks are being pressured more to increase lending across the appointment cycle.
+Similarly, I aggregate the loans in each bin separately to prefecture level to examine what firms are provided.
 Finally, I interact the two sets of bins to show a complete picture of bank lending manipulation in the last service year and appointment cycle of local officials.